This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your procedure:

-- Keep a record of the number of times you pass urine each day.
+- Keep a record of the number of times you urinate each day.
 You may describe the color and amount of your urine for each time you use the bathroom.
-Bring this record with you when you see your caregiver.
+Bring this record with you when you see your healthcare provider.

 - Practice Kegel exercises, and keep doing them even after your procedure.
 These exercises squeeze your pelvic floor muscles and help them become stronger.
-Ask your caregiver for more information about Kegel exercises.
+Ask your healthcare provider for more information about Kegel exercises.

-- You may need to have urine tests, cystoscopy, chest x-ray, and blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood and urine tests before your procedure.
+You may also need cystoscopy and a chest x-ray.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your procedure:

 - Your bowel may need to be emptied and cleaned out before the procedure.
-Caregivers may give you a liquid medicine called an enema.
-This will be put into your rectum (rear end) to help empty your bowel.
-Your caregiver will teach you how to do this.
+Healthcare providers may give you a liquid medicine called an enema.
+This medicine will be put into your rectum to help empty your bowel.
+Your healthcare provider will teach you how to do this.

 The day of your procedure: